agentrickard/domain/README.txt

 Default and custom Views are often good candidates here as well.

 By default, 'user/*/track' is in this list.

+The logic for how these links are written is documented in 4.3.3 Search Engine Optimization.

 Note that the 'search' path is handled separately and need not be added here.